-You'll want to bring some fishing tools along with you in your kayak.
+You'll want some fishing tools with you in your kayak.
 A lanyard is helpful to keep things like clippers, scissors, forceps and a hook file within reach.
 Carrying pliers or a multi-tool lets you quickly remove hooks from fish.
-Store them in a sheath on your belt for quick access.

 Sea anchors, also called drift socks, are useful to maintain boat position in windy conditions and rough water.
-To get the most our of an anchor or a drift sock, be sure to install a kayak anchor trolley kit as these let you fine tune the position of the line for best positioning.
+To get the most from this device, be sure to install a kayak anchor trolley kit as these let you fine tune the position of the line for best positioning.

 Safety and First Aid Kit

 Carry a safety kit in your kayak.
 Check on-the-water requirements for your state or province to determine what you're mandated to carry.
 At a minimum, though, you'll want the following: a whistle, signal mirror, bilge pump, bail or sponge, throw rope and a flashlight with working batteries.